PTAGIS Data Specification

 If you plan to build an application to submit M5 files using the web API, you should use the Test API (https://testapi.ptagis.org) while developing and testing the application.
 Files submitted using the Test API will be processed using the test system and will not be loaded into the production database.

-The /submissions/interrogation/authorize call requires the following parameters:
+The /submissions/interrogation/authorize call requires the following in the request body:

 API Key: a GUID assigned to you (contact PTAGIS to receive one)